dashdashHARD

 Note that this example app has no navigation.
 As a reminder, if navigation is something your app needs, you’ll need to follow render’s instructions for the create react app client-side routing and set up some url rewrites.

-With this setup and configuration, the socket.io library takes care of of negotiating the websocket protocols and abstracts away the hard stuff.
-For you client and server, you just have to use .on(...) and .emit(...) and you’re good to go!
+With this setup and configuration, the socket.io library takes care of of negotiating the websocket protocols and abstracts away the tricky stuff.
+For you client and server, you can focus on only using .on(...) and .emit(...) and you’re set!